CLyseT/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-Final codes can be found in the SQL Folder.
+Final codes can be found in the CodeFolder.

 The following will provide the cell numbers for each requests.